A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How does Medicaid cover abortions?

 In most states, Medicaid only covers abortions in cases of rape, incest, or to save the mother’s life).
-But there are 16 states where the Medicaid program also covers non-Hyde abortions.
+But there are 17 states where the Medicaid program also covers non-Hyde abortions.
 In most cases, Medicaid in these states will cover abortion without any out-of-pocket costs.
+The most recent addition to this list was Rhode Island, where legislation(H.5006/S.32) was enacted in 2023 that added abortion coverage to the state’s Medicaid program, using state funds.2

 Although most Medicaid costs are jointly covered by the state and federal government, the Hyde amendment prohibits the use of federal funds to pay for non-Hyde abortions.
-So those 16 states must use only state funds to pay for non-Hyde abortions for Medicaid enrollees.
+So those 17 states must use only state funds to pay for non-Hyde abortions for Medicaid enrollees.
+One of those states — Montana — enacted legislation (H.B.544) in 2023 that was designed to reduce Medicaid abortion coverage in the state, as the new law implemented significant restrictions.3)

 Abortions that meet the Hyde Act’s exceptions account for a very small fraction of all abortions.
 In states where Medicaid programs only cover abortions in cases of life endangerment, rape, or incest, just 1.5% of abortions were covered by Medicaid as of 2014, versus 52% in states where state funds are used to provide comprehensive abortion coverage.

-There is legislation under consideration in Congress in 2023 that would add abortion coverage to all federal government health programs, including Medicaid.
+Legislation under consideration in Congress since 2023 would add abortion coverage to all federal government health programs, including Medicaid.
 But it’s unlikely to pass in a divided Congress.

 How does Medicare cover abortions?